 Advertising agency clients include businesses, corporations, nonprofit organizations, and government agencies.
 Work with clients focuses on the messaging for a specific brand or product developed by that client.
 Advertising agencies help their clients determine how to define that brand or product by providing guidance on strategy, concept, development and execution.

-According to the Public Relations Society of America (PRSA), Public Relations (PR) is a strategic communication process that builds mutually beneficial relationships between organizations and their publics.
+Public Relations (PR) is the process of strategically and deliberately managing the communication from an organization to the public.
 PR professionals work with anyone seeking to promote an image or message to the public, including businesses, nonprofit organizations, government agencies and individuals.

 The terms “marketing,” “advertising” and “public relations” are often used interchangeably, but there are some key differences between the three fields.